The Fibonacci Spiral

 The object under study

 The Fibonacci spiral is an approximation of the golden spiral.
 It was described by Leonardo of Pisa (nicknamed Fibonacci) around 1202.
 It is defined using a piecewise linear curve consisting of quarters of circles.
-The radius of each quarter circle It is set by a recurrence relation that forms the famous Fibonacci sequence.:
+The radius of each quarter circle It is defined by the recurrence relation that forms the famous Fibonacci sequence.:

 where .